 Sunday 19th September – Saltaire – A French Market is being held in the main street of the village built by mill owner Titus Salt for his workers.
 Stalls display piles of crusty loaves and croissants, fruit and vegetables – peaches, greengages, artichokes, smoked garlic and large piles of yellow girolles, which we call Chanterelles, a trumpet shaped mushroom.
 There are stacks of dried sausage of many varieties, including a stall of German ones.
 A display of candied fruits is multicoloured.
 Succulent pastries drip with honey and there are cheeses from Normandy – deciding which to buy is difficult.

 Tuesday 21st September – Barnsley Canal – It is cool with wind gusting through the willows, shaking them violently.
 At home apples are falling in large numbers.
 Here, Elderberries hang black and pendulous from their drooping branches.
 Blackberries are beginning to turn dull as yeasts form on the over-ripe fruits.
 Hips and Haws are brilliant reds.
 A Chiffchaff tries to sing but is discouraged by the wind and now slight rain.
 A Robin makes a better attempt, but Blue Tits content themselves with short, sharp squeaks.
 A Blackbird calls its alarm.
 Shooters with gundogs are after Mallard.
-I am ambivalent about this; they are exploiting a natural and local food source but I would rather they did not do it on
+I am ambivalent about this; they are exploiting a natural and local food source but I would rather they did not do it on “my patch”.

 Saturday 25th September – Greenfoot Lane and Barnsley Canal – Greenfoot Lane runs down from the Gawber Road, where the hospital now stands, to the Wakefield and Leeds railway line.
 Just before the railway is a stand of Hazels beside the Junior School.
 Most the cobs have gone but there are a good number of small, tightly closed, pale green catkins, which seems odd.
 A path leads to a narrow tunnel under the railway embankment.
 The walls of the tunnel are rough hewed stone whilst the arching roof is brick.
 Horses use the tunnel, especially for shelter in inclement weather, as evidenced by the amount of droppings underfoot.
 The field beyond the tunnel leads to the open pasture on the hill above the canal; a northerly extension of Willowbank.
 A Jay flies over, followed a few moments later by a Great Spotted Woodpecker which flies high over the valley before dropping down into trees on the flood plain.
 The sky is grey with threatening clouds, the wind gusts and there is the hint of rain in the air.